packbackbooks/engineering-docs/careers/software-engineer.md

 * Work closely with product to lead small-to-medium sized projects.
 * Participate in design discussions and offer technical insights.
 * Understand and apply software architecture and design principles.
+* Participate in on-call rotations and independently handle routine issues.

 ## Engineer III (IC 4a)